-- Grid Peak-ShavingEnable or disable grid peak-shaving. - Grid Peak-Shaving Power(kW)/Grid Peak-Shaving Power2(kW) Set the maximum amount of power that will be drawn from the grid. - Start Peak-Shaving Volt 1(V)/Start Peak-Shaving Volt 2(V) Set the starting point of peak-shaving when using voltage setpoints for batteries. - Start Peak-Shaving SOC 1(%)/Start Peak-Shaving SOC 2(%) Set the starting point of peak-shaving when using SOC setpoints for batteries. - T1/T2 Start Set the start time of peak-shaving depending on SOC/voltage as configured above. - T1/T2 End Set the end time of peak-shaving depending on SOC/voltage as configured above
+- Grid Peak-Shaving: Enable or disable grid peak-shaving. - Grid Peak-Shaving Power(kW)/Grid Peak-Shaving Power2(kW): Set the maximum amount of power that will be drawn from the grid. - Start Peak-Shaving Volt 1(V)/Start Peak-Shaving Volt 2(V): Set the starting point of peak-shaving when using voltage setpoints for batteries. - Start Peak-Shaving SOC 1(%)/Start Peak-Shaving SOC 2(%): Set the starting point of peak-shaving when using SOC setpoints for batteries. - T1/T2 Start/ End: Set the start/ end time of peak-shaving depending on SOC/voltage as configured above.

-AC Charge Mode:

-- AC Charge Enable
+AC Charge Mode

-The block of the county and a billion to a bill - Enable or disable the system's ability to charge batteries from the grid. - AC Charge Power(kw) Set the maximum power drawn from the grid to charge batteries. - AC Charge Based On (SOC/Volt/Time) Configure how the system will charge batteries from the grid by setting custom voltage points, SOC% of batteries, or by time.
+- AC Charge Enable: Enable the system's ability to charge batteries from the grid. - AC Charge Power(kW): Set the maximum power drawn from the grid to charge batteries. - AC Charge Based On (SOC/Volt/Time): Configure how the system will charge batteries from the grid by setting custom voltage points, SOC of batteries, or by time.

-PV Charge Priority:
+PV Charge Priority

-The order of priority for solar power usage will be Battery -->Load -->Grid.
+The order of priority for solar power usage will be Battery >Load >Grid.
 During the "PV Charge Priority" period, loads are first supplied power from the grid.
 If there is excess solar power after charging batteries, the excess solar will power the loads along with grid power.

-- PV Charge Priority

-- Enable or disable the battery priority/PV Charge Priority working mode.

-- PV Charge Power(kW)

-- Set the maximum amount of power to charge the batteries from solar.

-- PV Charge Priority Stop SOC(%)

-Set the step point for Pattery Priority according to - Set the stop point for Battery Priority according to SOC%. - Battery Priority Stop Volt(V) Set the stop point for Battery Priority according to voltage. - T1/T2/T3 - Set up to 3 different start and stop times for the PV Charge Priority working mode. - Off-Grid Mode Set to disable
+- PV Charge Priority: Enable the Battery Priority/PV Charge Priority working mode. - PV Charge Power(kW): Set the maximum amount of power to charge the batteries from solar. - PV Charge Priority Stop SOC(%): Set the stop point for Battery Priority according to SOC. - Battery Priority Stop Volt(V): Set the stop point for Battery Priority according to voltage. - T1/T2/T3: Set up to three different start and stop times for the PV Charge Priority working mode. - Off-Grid Mode: Set to disable.

-Forced Discharge/Export PV Only:
+Forced Discharge/ Export PV Only

-- Forced Discharge Enable - Enable this setting to forcefully discharge the station's battery bank. - Export PV Only - Enable this setting to sell back generated PV power to the grid. - Forced Discharge Power(kW) Set the maximum power limit of battery discharge. - Stop Discharge SOC(%) Stop the forced discharge upon reaching the set SOC%. - Stop Discharge Volt(V) Stop the forced discharge upon reaching the set voltage point. - T1/T2/T3 Set up to 3 different start and stop times for the Force Discharge/Sell To Grid working mode.
+- Forced Discharge Enable: Enable this setting to forcefully discharge the station's battery bank. - Export PV Only: Enable this setting to sell back generated PV power to the grid. - Forced Discharge Power(kW): Set the maximum power limit of battery discharge. - Stop Discharge SOC(%): Stop the forced discharge upon reaching the set SOC. - Stop Discharge Volt(V): Stop the forced discharge upon reaching the set voltage point. - T1/T2/T3: Set up to three different start and stop times for the Force Discharge/Export PV Only working mode.

-Self-Consumption:
+Self Consumption

-The station will default to Self-Consumption mode.
+The station will default to Self Consumption mode.
 The order of priority for powering loads is Solar > Battery > Grid.
 The order priority for solar power is Load > Battery > Grid which creates an ideal scenario when needing to prioritize solar power generation over other types of power.
-Self-usage mode will increase the self-consumption rate of solar power and reduce energy bills significantly.
+Self Consumption mode will increase the self-consumption rate of solar power and reduce energy bills significantly.
 Effective when Charge Priority, AC Charge, and Forced Discharge are disabled.